Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/scoped-allocator-adaptor-class.md

 ### <a name="parameters"></a>Parametry

-`ptr` Ukazatel na objekt, který má být způsobem zničena.
+*PTR* ukazatel na objekt, který se má zničit.

 ### <a name="return-value"></a>Návratová hodnota